sarul84/Prakrishta.Data/README.md

 ```

-The code base is licensed under opern source, please feel free to use it in your project or edit as per your need.
+The code base is licensed under open source, please feel free to use it in your project or edit as per your need.